Spring and Summer 2020 Data Collection Suspended

 - Use the worksheet to tally the ratings, then submit paper copies to Derek Mueller (323 Shanks Hall, box 17).

-Pathways Assessment data for Spring 2019 from ENGL1105 and ENGL1106 must be turned in no later than May 15, 2019.
-Data is required for all Pathways courses this semester.
-Stipends for Spring 2019 workshop attendees will be processed in June.
+Pathways Assessment data for Spring 2020 from ENGL1105 and ENGL1106 must be turned in no later than Saturday, May 16.